folio-org/stripes-components/lib/Pane/readme.md

     }
 ```
 ### Pane Header
-A default `<Pane>` builds a simple header that includes centered title text (supplied in the `paneTitle` prop) with customizeable menues at either end (`firstMenu`, `lastMenu` props).
+A default `<Pane>` builds a simple header that includes centered title text (supplied in the `paneTitle` prop) with customizable menus at either end (`firstMenu`, `lastMenu` props).
 When the page is rendered in a right-to-left language, the menus will automatically switch placement.
 ```js
 const paneStartMenu = <PaneMenu><button><Icon icon="bookmark" /></button></PaneMenu>
 <Pane defaultWidth="50%" paneTitle="Example First Menu" firstMenu={paneStartMenu}>